Skip to Main Content

 The following figures illustrate the differences in implementation and result of circular directional (partial bright field) and circular dark field lights, on a mirrored surface:

-Effective application of dark field lighting relies on the fact that much of the low angle (<45 degrees) light incident on a mirrored surface that would otherwise flood the scene as a hot spot glare, is reflected away from, rather than toward the camera.
+Effective application of dark field lighting relies on the fact that much of the low angle (<45 degrees) light incident on a mirrored surface that would otherwise flood the scene as a hot-spot of glare, is reflected away from, rather than toward the camera.

 Peanut Brittle Bag, a – Under a bright field ring light, b – Under a dark field ring light; note the seam and underlying contents are very visible.

 To complicate matters, the standard, symmetric “W” pattern illustrating classic dark vs. bright field lighting can be considerably distorted as well.
-In the above illustrated classic “W” geometry, the camera is mounted such that its optic axis is perpendicular to the surface being imaged, which is of course typical to minimize surface image perspective shifts.
+In the above illustration, the camera is mounted such that its optic axis is perpendicular to the surface being imaged, which is of course typical to minimize surface image perspective shifts.

-However, imagine if the camera and integrated (built into the camera face around the lens mount) or attached ring light were mounted such that their optic axes were no longer perpendicular to a surface being imaged, but also not off-axis by 45 degrees or more, normally understood to be dark-field light angle of incidence – what would we expect to see in the resulting image?
+However, imagine if the camera and integrated light (built into the face of the camera), or attached ring light, were mounted such that their optic axes were no longer perpendicular to a surface being imaged, but also not off-axis by 45 degrees or more (normally understood to be dark-field light angle of incidence), what would we expect to see in the resulting image?

 A much more thorough explanation of line lighting and linescan cameras is available here from Vision Systems Design: